DRAGONTOS/RapidMenu/README.md

 RapidMenu -c [config]
 ```
 You should put the config files in the config dir.
 So, if you want
 to make a dashboard, then call it dashboard.conf.
-For games, use games.conf.
+For games, use games.conf etc.
 ### How to use (-b)
 Just use this command, it will throw an error if incorrect.
 Also, it will ask what you want to name the executable, and if it already exists.